-Join us on our Facebook Page for live streamed worship each Sunday at 9:00am.
+Join us in our Sanctuary, or live stream on our Facebook Page, for worship each Sunday at 9:00am and each Wednesday at 5:30pm.
 Check out past worships below.
-You can find more worships on our Youtube Page
+You can find archived worships on our Youtube Page

 Worship is the central visible act of the Christian people, and worship at Grace Lutheran is central to our life and mission in the community and the world.
 We celebrate the life of Jesus as we mark the seasons of the church year and through a worship style that lifts up the Word of God and the sacraments.

 We celebrate the Sacrament of Holy Communion each Sunday, as well as on Wednesdays and festivals.
 We believe regular and frequent communion is foundational to our identity as baptized Christians.